-After a great time in Ghana, and a long layover in Lagos airport, I finally was headed towards the gate for the flight back to the US.
+After a great time in Ghana, and a long layover in Lagos airport, I finally I went to the gate for the flight back to the US.

 United from Lagos to Houston on the Boeing 787 Dreamliner